skorokithakis/harbormaster/README.md

 up being replaced is `{{ HM_VARNAME }}`.
 If the variable is not found, it will not be replaced or touched at all.
 This is to avoid messing with any unrelated templates in the Compose file.

+Also, note that replacements will be written on disk, in the Compose config file.
+If, for some reason, you want to avoid that (e.g. if you have secrets you don't want exposed), try to use environment variables instead.